top of page

 Exposure settings variable to match the Brightness on all 3 cameras.

-Lenses: RX100 has its own Zeiss lens, while the a7 III and the a6700 have been shot on the same lens, which is the Tamron 28-75mmm f2.8, and with a black mist filter.
+Lenses: RX100 has its own Zeiss lens, while the a7 III and the a6700 have been shot on the same lens, which is the Tamron 28-75mmm f2.8.
+I forgot the black mist filter on the Tamron, so the black will be faded on the a7III and a6700 compared to the RX100.

 The differences are clear to the eye.
 Totally different at first sight, but easily matched with some minor adjustments.

-From my experience, I would generally say:
+From my experience using these cameras, I would generally say:

 2. Choose a reference model for calibrating your colors. 📷